liyafe1997/CustoMIUIzerMod/README.md

 4. Mod: Custom network speed indicator update interval

+5. Mod: Hide app from recent list

+6. Remove unlock icon animation on launcher

-5. Backup/Restore Settings: Use Document Provider to load/save backup file instead of hard coded the path.
+7. Backup/Restore Settings: Use Document Provider to load/save backup file instead of hard coded the path.
 For compatible with Android 11's new storage policy.

 ### How to migrate settings from original CustoMIUIzer